murtuswami/Robust-Facility-Location-Solver/README.md

 ```
 python robustSolverSingle.py
 ```
-*When prompted by file dialog select
+* When prompted by file dialog select 111EuclS.txt from the same directory
+* txt file will be saved in /robustModel

+*solves m instances of the UFLP using Pyomo model*

 ### Robust Solver Multiple Gamma Values
 Solves M robust solutions varying the number of worst case realizations from 0 to M where M is the number of customer nodes.